indahsh/Indonesia-Covid19/README.md

   Based on national-level data, May 23, 2022, had the highest Case Recovered Rate (CRR) of 97.366%, with 5,893,340 cases recovered.
 </p>

-4. <p align="justify">Total case fatality rate and case recovered rate of each location iso code sorted from the lowest data?</p>
+4. <p align="justify">Total case fatality rate and case recovered rate of each location ISO code sorted from the lowest data?</p>

 a.
 Case fatality rate